PButcher/ice-4131-labs/lab1/README.md

    - This method takes four arguments:
      1. A pointer to the `pthread_t` variable,
      2. Any extra attributes (don't worry about this for now - just set it to `NULL`),
-     3. A pointer to the function to call (i.e. the name of the callback) and
+     3. A pointer to the function to call (i.e. the name of the callback), and
      4. The pointer being passed as the argument to the function.
    - Now there's a lot of pointers in that call, but don't stress - it's not as tricky as it sounds.
 This call will look something like: